LinoYeen/Namelists/readme.txt

   "twitch_channels": [ "linoyeen" ]
 }

+Only change Block/unblock to true if you've been follow botted.
+This should remove them after me adding them to the list if you submitted them

+YouTube Video of how to setup FYI I don't do YouTube so if I messed up it is probably since I had a lot to do in a short amount of time since how many have asked me to make a youtube video about setting up the tool.
+I edited and recorded after being awake for over 25 hours. ( that's my fault ) Tutorial to set it up is here : https://youtu.be/Sd8mWQzEW5E

 I also voting on this for moderation tools for api calls for bans/unbans to the chatroom https://twitch.uservoice.com/forums/310213-developers/suggestions/43986132-extend-api-to-be-able-to-ban-unban-up-to-100-id-s